adam-hehe/UserPage/index.md

 ### Project Example

-Below is a sample encryption algorithm build in C that uses bitwise manipulation
+Below is a sample encryption algorithm built in C that uses bitwise manipulation

 ``` C
 int